 Hi,

-If you are approaching Vermeer's art for the first time, you couldn't have chosen a better moment.
+If you are approaching Vermeer's art for the first time, you couldn't choose a better moment.

-There exists, however, a wide range of informative publications regarding Vermeer's art and life, many of which include fine reproductions that will bring the readers as close to Vermeer's pictures as is possible without seeing the original.
-Many can be comfortabley purchased through online book stores.
+However, there is a wide range a wide range of informative publications regarding Vermeer's art and life, many of which include fine reproductions that will bring the readers as close to Vermeer's pictures as is possible without seeing the original.
+Many can be comfortably purchased through online book stores.

 Jonathan Janson